 Unusual Addition of Sour Cream

-This recipe was shared with me back in the 1970's by one of the readers of my recipe newsletter, Homemaker Headlines.
-Mary, an Iowa farm wife, explained her husband enjoyed a break from his chores around 10:00 each morning with a hot cup of coffee and a treat such as this Banana Walnut Bread.
+This recipe was shared with me back in the 1970s by one of the readers of my recipe newsletter, Homemaker Headlines.
+Mary, an Iowa farm wife, explained her husband enjoyed a break from his chores around 10:00am each morning with a hot cup of coffee and a treat such as this banana walnut bread.

 I had never made banana bread using sour cream or cinnamon but once I tried this recipe, it quickly became a favorite at my house.
 I hope your family will enjoy it also.